Is an MBA good for a career change? Many UQ alumni would say so. And Suzanne Wood is one of them.

 “I felt like at any moment someone would turn around and tell me they had made an admissions mistake and I didn’t belong there.”

-However, once enrolled, Suzanne learned it wasn’t necessary to have a business background to excel in the UQ MBA program.
-In fact, having students with a diverse range of professional experience in the program is one of the reasons the UQ MBA has ranked #1 in the world for student quality year after year (The Economist, 2022).
+However, once enrolled, Suzanne learned it wasn’t necessary to have a business background to excel.
+In fact, the diversity of the UQ MBA cohort and range of professional experience is one of the program’s strengths.

-She also found that peers in more traditional business careers weren’t immune to imposter syndrome when starting the program either, and the MBA gave her the tools to manage these common feelings.
+She found peers in more traditional business careers weren’t immune to imposter syndrome when starting the program either.
+The MBA gave her the tools to manage these common feelings.

 “It was great to grow our skills and confidence together and learn how to articulate our value,” says Suzanne.

-During her studies, Suzanne also learned that using the UQ MBA to transition or pivot careers was more common than she first thought.
+During her studies, Suzanne also learned that switching careers while pursuing an MBA was more common than she first thought.

-In fact, UQ MBA Director Associate Professor Nicole Hartley has revealed 80% of UQ MBA students transition careers during their studies or shortly after graduation.
-This mirrors the wider national trend that has found as many as 3.3 million Australians rethinking their careers post-pandemic (ING Future Focus Report, 2020).
+In fact, UQ MBA Director Associate Professor Nicole Hartley has revealed 80% of UQ MBA students change career during their studies or shortly after graduation.
+This mirrors a wider national trend.
+While the job mobility rate has stabilised since the pandemic, 1.1 million people changed jobs during the year ending February 2024 (Australian Bureau of Statistics, Job Mobility, 2024).

-After completing the UQ MBA, Suzanne used her skills and experience in the health industry to begin her consulting career via a 12-month project with the Royal Flying Doctors Service, Queensland Transformation Program.
+After completing the MBA, Suzanne used her skills and experience in the health industry to launch a consulting career.
+She started a 12-month project with the Royal Flying Doctors Service, Queensland Transformation Program.

 “The UQ MBA was an amazing opportunity to take my health background and apply it in a new way,” she says.

-“It gave me a plethora of new skills, knowledge and a level of comfort I didn’t have previously, as I moved into this new world.”
+“As I moved into this new world, the MBA gave me a plethora of new skills, knowledge and a level of comfort I didn’t have previously.”

 “It’s overwhelming how much the UQ MBA can expand your horizons and so quickly”, she says.